jazwa/rackstack/README.md

 ## Assembly

 Pre-generated STLs for roughly 200mm^3 (mini), 180mm^3 (micro), and 100mm^3 (nano) rack frames can be found in the [stl](stl) dir.
-These STLs are generated from the files in [rack/print](rack/print), and [rack-mount/print](rack-mount/print) - further information about printing these parts
-(supports, orientation) can be found in these files.
+These STLs are generated from the files in [rack/print](rack/print) - further information about printing these parts (supports, orientation) can be found in these files.

 ### Assembly Instructions